-Crowning glory - The Irish World
+Crowning glory

 The Crown Jewels tells the story of the most audacious heist in British history and an attack on the heart of the nation as outrageous and far-fetched as the Gunpowder Plot; The story of how Colonel Blood stole the Crown Jewels – and got away with it.

-McArdle takes on the role of Colonel Blood while Al Murry will play Charles II.
+McArdle takes on the role of Colonel Blood while Al Murray will play Charles II.
 The cast also includes Neil Morrissey who once again acts in the work of Men Behaving Badly creator Simon Nye, Joe Thomas (The Inbetweeners, Fresh Meat, White Gold), comedian/ presenter Mel Giedroyc and musical theatre star Carrie Hope Fletcher.

 Writer Simon Nye describes as Blood as ‘part-lunatic, part-adventurer, with a touch of Errol Flynn about him’.